 What you can do

-For posterior vaginal prolapse, some basic questions to ask your doctor include:
+For posterior vaginal prolapse, some basic questions to ask your care provider include:

 - What can I do at home to ease my symptoms?